 The information that is required to be provided to participants under data protection legislation (GDPR and DPA 2018) is provided across both the ‘local’ and ‘general’ privacy notices.

-The categories of personal data collected in this study will be: name, age, health, sex, gender, video/audio [we may collect this for some tasks in the current study].
+The categories of personal data collected in this study will be: name, age, health, sex, gender, ethnicity, video/audio [we may collect this for some tasks in the current study].

 The lawful basis that will be used to process your personal data is performance of tasks in the public interest.